buhrmi/vue-pouch/README.md

-# DONT STAR THIS PROJECT ITS CRAP!!!
+# STOP STARING THIS REPO!
+ITS CRAP!!!

 > Please use this package for rapid prototyping purposes only.
 I do not recommend this for any sort of production environment.